 OPTIONAL.
 Dinner and a series of presentations will be given in Lake City, at the Fairfield Inn.
 Dinner at the Fairfield will be catered by Sonny’s.

-- R. Copeland – Introduction
+- Rick Copeland – Introduction (5 minutes)

 Saturday, February 23

+FIELD TRIP TRAVEL WILL BE BY CARAVAN.
 The field trip will follow the trace of the former and current Ichetucknee River, plus a trace of a former creek, known locally as the Paradise Ravine.
 Attendees will stop at sinkholes, poljes (coalescing sinkholes), swallets, river rises, and springs.
 They will hear from experts regarding karst features, studies pertaining to them, local fauna and flora, and the local history related to the features.

 - Stop 1: Alligator Lake (8:30)